Frequently Asked Questions

 A ban that blocks providers from offering care does not necessarily block a person from using pills on their own.
 However, a person who self-manages their abortion can face legal risk: people in the US are criminalized for all kinds of reasons, with outsized impact on certain identities or socioeconomic backgrounds.

-People in states that ban abortion can still get abortion pills by mail from telehealth providers in “shield law” states (see above) or alternate suppliers, like international online clinics, websites that sell pills, and community networks that mail them for free.
-We mark these shield providers and alternate suppliers with an alert icon ⚠️ in our Guide to let you know there could be legal risk.
+People in states that ban abortion can still get abortion pills by mail.
+We mark services in these states with an info icon ⚠️ in our Guide to let you know there could be legal risk.

 People who live in states that ban abortion sometimes travel to a state where abortion is legal to get care.
 However, traveling to get care could be risky for some people, for instance if they are not free to leave their home or do not want to risk going through an immigration checkpoint (which can be within 100 miles of any US border).